-Facul ty Name: Department: Choose an item.
-Empl oyee ID Numbe er: Office Location: Choose an item.
-An esse ential element o f professional growth i s the ability to reflect on what is successful and what is not.
-1 to become fam1.82.42.10 niliar with the basic crit Code of Ethics 1. consistent with the Code of Ethics.
-Fa pected to conduct themselves in a professional manner aculty are also expected to perform all duties in a you meet these expectations.
-2. Northeast Flori students and st baccalaureate to encourage s environment th ida, promotes excellen trengthen its communi degrees, and provides cholarly achievement. hat includes services ar your major goal for im an open-access, public institution of higher education in ce in teaching and learning to enrich the lives of its ity.
-The College offers certificates, associate and high-quality education, training, and cultural opportunities St. Johns River State College creates a supportive learning and resources to enable students to meet their educational proving student learning and how does it relate to the 3. self-evaluatio webinars, adv professional o n.
-This may include pranced degrees, rene development activities ibe how you stayed current in your field since your last professional meetings and organizations, publications, ewal of professional licenses or certificates.
-Do your es reflect (a) the needs of the department, (b) areas new contributions to the department/discipline?
-4. Institutional I nvolvement: Describ pe your service (a) on college committees, (b) at department meetings, (c) on curriculum development committees, (d) on textbook committees, (e) with the design and measurement of student learning outcomes, and (f) through participation at college sponsored events; all since your last self-evaluation.
+- 1.8 Code of Ethics - 2.4 Structure, Functions, and Duties of Faculty - 2.10 College Faculty Personnel Duties - 2.11.4 Orientation and Evaluation - 2.12 Conduct of Classes - 1.
+Professional Conduct: Faculty are expected to conduct themselves in a professional manner consistent with the Code of Ethics.
+Faculty are also expected to perform all duties in a professional manner.
+Describe how you meet these expectations. - 2.
+Vision: St. Johns River State College, an open-access, public institution of higher education in Northeast Florida, promotes excellence in teaching and learning to enrich the lives of its students and strengthen its community.
+The College offers certificates, associate and baccalaureate degrees, and provides high-quality education, training, and cultural opportunities to encourage scholarly achievement.
+St. Johns River State College creates a supportive learning environment that includes services and resources to enable students to meet their educational goals.
+What is your major goal for improving student learning and how does it relate to the college mission statement? - 3.
+Professional Development: Describe how you stayed current in your field since your last self-evaluation.
+This may include professional meetings and organizations, publications, webinars, advanced degrees, renewal of professional licenses or certificates.
+Do your professional development activities reflect (a) the needs of the department, (b) areas addressed in evaluations, and (c) new contributions to the department/discipline? - 4.
+Institutional Involvement: Describe your service (a) on college committees, (b) at department meetings, (c) on curriculum development committees, (d) on textbook committees, (e) with the design and measurement of student learning outcomes, and (f) through participation at college sponsored events; all since your last self-evaluation.
 What meaningful contributions have you made?

-5. Planning and Preparation : Discuss the activities you do each week in support of your teaching.
-6. Instructional and Assessment Methods: Discuss the variety of instructional and assessment methods you use.
+- 5. Planning and Preparation: Discuss the activities you do each week in support of your teaching. - 6.
+Instructional and Assessment Methods: Discuss the variety of instructional and assessment methods you use.
 Discuss how your instructional and assessment methods demonstrate rigor, apply concepts in writing, and use relevant real world scenarios.
-Discuss how instructional materials are aligned to course objectives and assessments.
-7. Engagement Strategies: Discuss how you engage students in the classroom.
+Discuss how instructional materials are aligned to course objectives and assessments. - Engagement Strategies: Discuss how you engage students in the classroom.
 Discuss how you interact with students and provide opportunities for questions and discussions.
-Discuss how you provide feedback to students regarding scores on assessments, progress, and grades.
-8. Student Success: Discuss student success and achievement by addressing (a) student learning outcomes (SLOs), (b) grade distributions, and (c) course success rates.
+Discuss how you provide feedback to students regarding scores on assessments, progress, and grades. - 8.
+Student Success: Discuss student success and achievement by addressing (a) student learning outcomes (SLOs), (b) grade distributions, and (c) course success rates.
 Review your individual data on SLOs, grade distributions, and course success rates since your last self-evaluation.
 Compare your results with your department's results and summarize your findings.
-Be specific and address each of the following: SLOs, grade distributions, and course success rates.
-9. Classroom Changes : Discuss the changes you have made in the classroom in response to feedback from (a) students, (b) peers, and (c) administrators.
+Be specific and address each of the following: SLOs, grade distributions, and course success rates. - 9.
+Classroom Changes: Discuss the changes you have made in the classroom in response to feedback from (a) students, (b) peers, and (c) administrators.
 Identify the high and low areas on your student evaluations since your last self-evaluation.
-Develop specific and measureable strategies you plan to use to improve any low areas.
-10. Talents and Abilities: What is your major strength as an instructor? --- Full- Time Faculty Signature Date
+Develop specific and measureable strategies you plan to use to improve any low areas. - 10.
+Talents and Abilities: What is your major strength as an instructor?

+Full-Time Faculty Signature